 Any dissertation topic will gain something vital and subtle from paying attention to writing as a medium, and to the forms of language that belong to the topic's subject matter.
-The studio should also be especially relevant to students (from any subject area/discipline) interested in the following notions:
+The studio will also be especially relevant if you are interested in the following notions:

 - writing per se